aldrsze/FinalCapstoneProject/README.md

 # SmartStock Inventory Management System - Documentation

-**A Professional Inventory Solution for Small to Medium Business Enterprises Stores**
+**A Professional Inventory Solution for Small to Medium Business Enterprises**

 ---